Eco-Campus

 Getting Higher Level Education Climate Ready

-📍 Date and location: 26-27 April 2024, Escola Superior de Educação de Lisboa (Lisbon School of Education), Portugal
+26-27 April 2024 📍Escola Superior de Educação de Lisboa (Lisbon School of Education), Portugal

-The 1st International Conference of Eco-Campus was held on 26th and 27th April, 2024 at the ESELx – Escola Superior de Educação de Lisboa (Lisbon School of Education) of the Polytechnic University of Lisbon (IPL), in Benfica, Lisbon.
-Organised by Associação Bandeira Azul de Ambiente e Educação (ABAAE) and the Foundation for Environmental Education (FEE) in collaboration with the Polytechnic University of Lisbon, ESELx, the conference welcomed 110 attendees, including students, academics, facilities staff, and administrators from 15 countries.
+The first Eco-Campus International Conference was held on 26 and 27 April, 2024 at the ESELx - Escola Superior de Educação de Lisboa (Lisbon School of Education) of the Polytechnic University of Lisbon (IPL), in Benfica, Lisbon.
+Organised by Associação Bandeira Azul de Ambiente e Educação (ABAAE) (FEE member in Portugal) and the Foundation for Environmental Education (FEE) in collaboration with the Polytechnic University of Lisbon, the conference welcomed 110 attendees, including students, academics, facilities staff, and administrators from 15 countries.

 • To learn more about the many dimensions of a WIA in Higher Education and understand from our vast network what it means in practice for buildings, infrastructure and facilities, as well as teaching and learning, research, education, governance, and community engagement.